At the Capitol, National Guard troops reflect on their historic role

 For these Guard members and many like them, their historic deployment to secure the Capitol will remain etched in their memories forever, providing many indelible moments they would never have experienced otherwise.

 Cocker spoke with pride about when he and fellow Hawaii Guard members saw a statue of Hawaii’s King Kamehameha I in the visitors center and had their photo taken in front of it.
-Singletary felt history under her feet as she watched Kamala D. Harris inaugurated as the first Black and first female vice president.
+Singletary felt history under her feet as she watched Kamala D. Harris inaugurated as the first Black, first Asian American and first female vice president.
 Okine recalled saying hello to a senator he passed in a hallway.

 “She turned around and said hi back,” he said, laughing.
 “It was a great feeling for me.
 I went back and told my wife and she was excited.”